techservicesillinois/aws-enterprise-vpc/README.md

 _Note_: these same building blocks can also be used to construct an Independent VPC.

-If you are not familiar with Terraform, the six-part blog series [A Comprehensive Guide to Terraform](https://blog.gruntwork.io/a-comprehensive-guide-to-terraform-b3d32832baca) provides an excellent introduction, though some details are now obsolete due to recent improvements in Terraform (for example, we no longer need the separate "Terragrunt" tool to effectively manage remote state configuration).
+If you are not familiar with Terraform, the six-part blog series [A Comprehensive Guide to Terraform](https://blog.gruntwork.io/a-comprehensive-guide-to-terraform-b3d32832baca) provides an excellent introduction.
 You can also consult Terraform's official [Getting Started Guide](https://www.terraform.io/intro/getting-started/install.html).
 That said, it should be possible to follow the Quick Start instructions below _without_ first reading anything else.

-One thing you should know: **if at first you don't succeed, try 'apply' again.**  Terraform is usually quite good at handling dependencies and concurrency for you behind the scenes, but once in a while you may encounter a transient AWS API error while trying to deploy many changes at once because Terraform didn't wait long enough between steps.
+One thing you should know: **if at first you don't succeed, try 'apply' again.**  Terraform is usually good at handling dependencies and concurrency for you behind the scenes, but once in a while you may encounter a transient AWS API error while trying to deploy many changes at once simply because Terraform didn't wait long enough between steps.